dorathyofoha/Configuring--Active-Directory-within-Azure-Virtual-Machines/README.md

 <img src="https://i.imgur.com/ti0b95l.png" height="70%" width="70%"/>
 </p>
 <p>
 I started by creating two virtual machines in Azure, one with Windows Server 2022 and the other with Windows 10.
 The Windows Server 2022 VM would serve as the Domain Controller (DC) and the Windows 10 VM would serve as the Client machine.
 I also set the DC’s NIC private IP address from Dynamic to Static, so that later in the lab when I configured the Client’s DNS settings (DC’s private IP address), the IP address would not change.
-Once the virtual machines were set up, I viewed the topology in Azure’s Network Watcher to make sure both machines were in the same network and subnet.
+Once the virtual machines were set up, I viewed the topology in Azure’s Network Watcher to ensure both machines were in the same network and subnet.
 </p>
 <br />